I was asked to try a TED talk about ten years ago and just didn’t really understand the idea. I didn’t do it.

 Here I was caught in the middle, a crazy time of my life where I had friends that were parents and also friends that were kids in high school and college — I remember one trip I took to a lake house and my wife and I weren’t sure if we were guests of the kid or his mom.
 We spent most of the weekend with recently graduated high school senior and his 5th grade sister but we had a glass of wine with the mom at night.
 At one point I distinctly remember shouting “Don’t tell your mom!” during a disastrous jet ski incident that shall forever remain clouded in controversy.

-And what about her? – Do you think she really cares about adult stuff….401K, deadlines and bills and how much per month the iPhone costs. not really.
+And really what about her and what she thinks of her dad’s stuff? – Do you think she really cares about 401K, stocks, deadlines, bills and how much per month the iPhone costs. not really.

 The importance and relevance comes from where we are at that particular time in our life.